GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 **Your Task:**

-1. **Choose Your Journeys:** Select two key user journeys for Movie Guru.
+1. **Choose Your Journeys:** Select two key user journeys for **Movie Guru**.
 These could be the ones you identified in Challenge 1 or the examples provided.
 2. **Craft Your SLOs:**  Define specific, measurable, achievable, relevant, and time-bound (SMART) SLOs for each chosen user journey.
 Consider what aspects of reliability matter most to users in each journey and how you can measure success.

 ### What are SLOs?